ricdezen/nameless_language/README.md

   operation—thanks, hash tables—but the constant factors are relatively large.
 This is a major component of why dynamic languages are slower than statically typed ones.
 How do sophisticated implementations of dynamically typed languages cope with and optimize this?

+- Optimize `init` method lookup.
+I was thinking of giving each class a structure with the overridable things, such as operators etc.

 My own: